OpenDriveLab/OpenLane-V2/README.md

         ├── example_project
         └── openlanev2 -> OpenLane-V2/plugin/mmdet3d
 ```
-Then you can train or evaluate a model using the config `mmdetection3d/projects/openlanev2/configs/baseline.py`.
+Then you can train or evaluate a model using the config `mmdetection3d/projects/openlanev2/configs/baseline.py`, whose path is replaced accordingly.
 Options can be passed to enable supported functions during evaluation, such as `--eval-options dump=True dump_dir=/PATH/TO/DUMP` to save pickle file for submission and `--eval-options visualization=True visualization_dir=/PATH/TO/VIS` for visualization.